sudharshanreddyt/website-rag/README.md

 2. Click **Load Website** to process and index the content.

 3. Ask any question related to the page:
-   - *"Explain the architecture of AI agents"*
+   - *Explain the architecture of AI agents*
-   - *"What are the different types of of AI agents"*
+   - *What are the different types of of AI agents*
-   - *"How does AI agents work ?"*
+   - *How does AI agents work ?*

 4. The app will stream the answer in real time based on the website's information.